kakuzei/mcp-agent-langchainjs/packages/burger-mcp/README.md

 npm start
 ```

 This will start the application server.
-The MCP server is then available at `http://localhost:3000/mcp` or `http://localhost:3000/sse` for the streamable HTTP and SSE endpoints, respectively.
+The MCP server is then available at `http://localhost:3000/mcp` for the streamable HTTP endpoints.

 Alternatively, you can run the MCP server with stdio transport using: